apify-projects/apify-orchestrator/README.md

 which fetches the first 100 items, iterates over them, then fetches another 100, and so on.

 Be aware that, with the current implementation, input splitting may be quite slow.
-If you would prefer to split the input yourself, you can do it like this:
+If you preferred to split the input yourself, you can do it like this:

 ```js
 const input1 = { ... }